 OT Admissions Requirements

-Students with backgrounds which include good academic performance, diverse extracurricular activity involvement, a history of leadership, and an appreciation for the profession of occupational therapy,who meet the criteria stated below, will be considered for the occupational therapy program.
+Students with backgrounds which include good academic performance, diverse extracurricular activity involvement, a history of leadership, and an appreciation for the profession of occupational therapy, who meet the criteria stated below, will be considered for admission to the occupational therapy program.

-Successful freshman applicants to Misericordia University's weekday 5 year entry level BS/MS Occupational Therapy program will need to have a minimum high school grade point average of 3.00 and have a class rank in the top one-third of the graduating class.
-A combined SAT score of 1080 (math and critical reading) with a critical reading score of at least 540 if taken after March 5, 2016.
+Successful freshman applicants to Misericordia University's Entry Level Occupational Therapy program will need to have a minimum high school grade point average of 3.2 and have a class rank in the top one-third of the graduating class.
+A combined SAT score of 1110 (math and critical reading) with a critical reading score of at least 540 if taken after March 5, 2016.
 A minimum ACT composite score of 22 may be presented instead of the required SAT scores.
 If the ACT composite is used, a minimum of 22 in the English subset and a minimum of 22 in the reading subset are required.